KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 The corrected placement: **the Moon is L₀ Khaonic Arc, not L₀ Khaon unspecified.**

 The Khaonic Arc names the entire entropic tree's trajectory from L₀ AD through IL₅ to IL₁ — the full mirror-tree.
 The Moon reflects the Sun's light without originating a signal; the entire Khaonic Tree reflects the Aionic Tree's structure without originating structural coherence.
-Same structural principle, cosmological scale.
+Same structural principle, cosmological scope.

 ### 5.2 What This Resolves